 I have been ordering from them for years.
 All of my birds, with the exception of my geese, are either from Cackle or were born here from birds that I got from Cackle.

 While I have worked with them in the past this is not a sponsored post and I had no contact with them about this order.
-My Surprise Box is no different from any other box you could order.
+My Surprise Box was no different from any other box you could order (what I’m trying to say is they didn’t send me a “good one” so I’d say nice things).

 What is a Cackle Hatchery Surprise Box?